egandavidpatrick-del/project-navigator/README.md

 David Egan

-Senior Precision Applied Consulting Software Engineer.
-42 years building this year 2026, Systems Designer, and Solutions Architect for the Multi-User Project Navigator Platform
+Sole Software Developer, Systems Designer, and Solutions Architect for the Multi-User Project Navigator Platform

 <a href="https://www.linkedin.com/in/davidpatrickegan">LinkedIn</a>